openshift-eng/doozer/README.md

 Doozer is a build management utility that currently has the capability to build RPMs and Container Images via OSBS/Brew This repository is an in-progress migration from the older https://github.com/openshift/enterprise-images

+## Deployment

+For local development pull the code and run:

+`python setup.py develop`

+For new releases, once `master` is decided to be good:

+- Bump the version number in `setup.py`
+- rebase `master` onto the `released` branch so that they are even.
+    - `git clone git@github.com:openshift/doozer.git`
+    - `cd doozer`
+    - `git fetch`
+    - `git checkout released`
+    - `git rebase master`
+    - `git push origin released`
+- Cut a new github release with the same version string as given in `setup.py`
+- On your system run `pip install -U https://github.com/openshift/doozer/archive/released.zip`

 ## Installation

 To install the latest released version of doozer, run: